 7. Sharpen Blades and Bits

-It’s our expert advice to invest in higher quality pieces made from more durable materials so you won’t need to sharpen the components as often.
+It’s my expert advice to invest in higher quality pieces made from more durable materials so you won’t need to sharpen the components as often.
 Aside from the reduced sharpening, these blades and bits will also last longer.

 8. Use a Single Extension Cord